kidGodzilla/status-sync-app/APP_BUILD_SPEC.md

 ## Contacts Permission & Peer Creation
 When user clicks "Add Peer":
-- Show CNContactPickerViewController to pick a person.
-- Extract:
-  - display name
+- User manually enters display name and handle (email or phone number).
-  - one preferred handle (choose email first; if none, phone).
-- Then ask user to paste the peer's user_id (required for protocol).
+- Then user pastes the peer's user_id (required for protocol).
 - Save Peer record:
   - peer_user_id (string; protocol identity)
-  - display_name (string; from contact)
+  - display_name (string; user-entered)
   - handle (string; for iMessage/FaceTime deep links)
   - capability_token (nullable string)

+Note: CNContactPickerViewController is not available on macOS, so manual entry is used.

 Important:
 - Contacts are used only to pick a friendly name/handle.